41903043/Cecilia-Portfolio/visualizing-government-debt.md

 Using OECD data, I created a highlighted table via Tableau to show government debt as a percentage of GDP for each country from 1995 to 2003.
 I used time as the columns and debt ratios as the rows, and used colors to distinguish between different debt levels.
 Countries with ratios above 100% are shown in orange and those below 100% are shown in blue to visually compare changes in debt across countries.
 I also sorted the data, removed countries with missing data, and added data sources and citations to the chart.

+Countries with higher debt ratios are shaded in orange, while lower ratios are shaded in blue.
+For example, Japan and Belgium consistently show high debt levels (in orange), while countries like Denmark and Sweden maintain lower debt levels (in blue).
+The chart allows for a quick visual comparison of debt levels over time.

 ## Working with Tableau